iceicery/personal_website/README.md

 https://iceicery.github.io/personal_website/index.html

 ## Plans for the next
-* Live a wonderfull live and keep document it.
+* Live a wonderful life and keep documenting it.